-ATTN: The April Regional Water Management Council will be held via Zoom on April 14th at 1:30 PM due to the COVID-19 pandemic.
-You can register for the meeting here.
+ATTN: The April Regional Water Management Council will be held via Zoom on April 13th at 1:30 PM due to the COVID-19 pandemic.
+It will be streamed live via Youtube.

 In 2000, the Kentucky General Assembly passed Senate Bill 409, requiring Area Development Districts (ADDs) to work with the Kentucky Infrastructure Authority (KIA) to develop water management planning areas and to create county and regional water management councils in each ADD.
 The ADDs were also given the responsibility of prioritizing and ranking all water and wastewater projects in their respective region for any available funding through the Kentucky State Legislature.